-The Company’s candidate drug, DTRI-031, is an RNA aptamer that inhibits von Willebrand Factor (vWF).
-Basking is co-developing a matched oligonucleotide reversal agent, DTRI-025, for as-needed, rapid reversal of DTRI-031.
-Basking’s paired therapy has the potential to extend the treatment window, significantly expand the population of patients that receive acute thrombolytic therapy and aligns perfectly with the urgent need in medicine for precision-based therapeutics in cardiovascular disease.
+The Company’s candidate drug, BB-031, is an RNA aptamer that inhibits von Willebrand Factor (vWF), an important structural component of blood clots and driver of the clotting process.
+Basking is co-developing a complementary rapid-acting reversal oligonucleotide, BB-025, that immediately neutralizes BB-031 pharmacological activity in the event of bleeding.
+Basking’s paired therapy has the potential to extend the treatment window and significantly expand the population of patients that receive acute thrombolytic therapy.
+It aligns perfectly with the urgent need in medicine for precision-based therapeutics in cardiovascular disease.

-DTRI-031 is an RNA aptamer that potently and rapidly inhibits the A1 domain of von Willebrand Factor (VWF).
-Targeting VWF, a key mediator of platelet rich clot formation and stability, represents a novel approach to improve the overall efficacy of pharmacological revascularization.
-DTRI-031 has demonstrated successful recanalization of occluded arteries in multiple animal models including a canine model of cerebrovascular stroke.
+BB-031, originally named DTRI-031, is an RNA aptamer that potently and rapidly inhibits the A1 domain of von Willebrand Factor (vWF).
+Targeting vWF, a key mediator of platelet rich clot formation and stability, represents a novel approach to improve the overall efficacy of pharmacological revascularization.
+BB-031 has demonstrated successful recanalization of occluded arteries in multiple animal models including a canine model of cerebrovascular stroke.

 67% reduction in stroke volume by MRI

-DTRI-025 is a rationally designed reversal agent that neutralizes DTRI-031 activity and normalizes hemostasis within minutes of administration in the event of bleeding.
+BB-025 is a rationally designed reversal agent that neutralizes BB-031 activity and normalizes hemostasis within minutes of administration in the event of bleeding.
 Immediate restoration of normal hemostasis will enable surgeons to intervene and address the bleed, thereby limiting associated downstream morbidity and mortality.